AdaCore/spark2014/lrm/source/introduction.rst

 Constructive and Retrospective Verification Modes
 -------------------------------------------------

+**Action AN-JK4:   The generative contracts are mentioned very late in chapt.
+6. It should be stated that every subprogram has an implicit global/flow contract.
+If the user provides one, both are compared and the implicit one should refine the explicit one.

+  When the global/flow contract is required for analysis of another subprogram (e.g. to implement the above comparison), the user-provided contract is used if it exists, otherwise the implicit one is used.**

+**Action  INSTRUCT-RPM1:  I'm a bit confused about how the SPARK 2014 language will provide for the mixing of verification evidence from code that is within the 2014 subset and code that is outside of it.
+I can imagine a process where you do this, and have a mixture of 2014 and non-2014 code, and a mixture of formal verification and testing, but how does this influence the 2014 language itself?
+Does it boil down to modularity and the ability to mix 2014 and non-2014 features at a fine level?
+I suppose the potential confusion is that your whole "SPARK 2014" program may be a mixture of SPARK 2014 and non-SPARK 2014 code, but do you still call the whole thing a SPARK 2014 program?**

 SPARK 2005 strongly favored the *constructive* verification style -- where all program units required contracts on their specifications.
 These contracts had to be designed and added at an early stage to assist modular